SaschaDens/ldap-connector/README.md

     ```js
     composer require dsdevbe/ldap-connector:3.*
     ```

+1. Add the service provider in the app configuration by opening `config/app.php`, and add a new item to the providers array.

+       ```
+       Dsdevbe\LdapConnector\LdapConnectorServiceProvider::class
+       ```
 1. Change the authentication driver in the Laravel config to use the ldap driver.
 You can find this in the following file `config/auth.php`

     ```php